Russia cuts off gas to 2 NATO nations in bid to divide West

 “It comes as no surprise that the Kremlin uses fossil fuels to try to blackmail us,” said EU Commission President Ursula von der Leyen.
 “Today, the Kremlin failed once again in his attempt to sow division amongst member states.
 The era of Russian fossil fuel in Europe is coming to an end.”

-Gianna Bern, a University of Notre Dame finance professor, portrayed the move as a warning from the Kremlin.

-“There are probably fewer consequences to turning off natural gas supplies to Poland and Bulgaria than larger countries in Europe.
-Russia is definitely sending a message,” she said.

-Gazprom said it was shutting off the two countries because they refused to pay in rubles, as President Vladimir Putin has demanded of “unfriendly” nations.
+Gazprom said it shut off the two countries because they refused to pay in rubles, as President Vladimir Putin has demanded of “unfriendly” nations.
 The Kremlin said other countries may be cut off if they don’t agree to the payment arrangement.

 Most European countries have publicly balked at Russia’s demand for rubles, but it is not clear how many have actually faced the moment of decision so far.
 Greece’s next scheduled payment to Gazprom is due on May 25, for example, and the government must decide then whether to comply.

-Polish Prime Minister Mateusz Morawiecki told the Polish parliament that he believes Poland’s support for Ukraine — and the new sanctions imposed by Warsaw on Tuesday — were the real reasons behind the gas cutoff.
+Polish Prime Minister Mateusz Morawiecki told his country’s parliament that he believes Poland’s support for Ukraine — and the new sanctions imposed by Warsaw on Tuesday — were the real reasons behind the gas cutoff.

 Bulgarian Prime Minister Kiril Petkov called the suspension blackmail, adding: “We will not succumb to such a racket.”